-What follows are select extracts from Abraham Kuyper’s political party’s manifesto, Our Program, Article 13 on the justice system, with commentary by Daniel Mason.
+What follows are select extracts from Abraham Kuyper’s political party’s manifesto, Our Program, Article 13 on the justice system, with commentary

 The highest and most sacred attribute of the sovereign is that he upholds justice…Even then, it is God himself who upholds justice.
 He does so in three respects without involving people and in just one respect through the intermediary of people.